Skip to content

 • Monitoring first month: 30 minutes weekly

-• Maintenance: 15 minutes quarterly
+• Ongoing maintenance: 15 minutes quarterly

 • DNS hosting (already have): $0